 The Lightning feels good to walk in, whether on packed or fresh snow.
 The combination of almost 90° rotation and aggressive traction means that walking on packed snow does not feel any more awkward or stiff than trekking through untouched landscapes.
 Even though this shoe is designed for technical terrain, it magically still feels natural to walk on flat groomed areas as well!
 That being said, if you purchase this shoe, it truly shines brightest in harsher conditions, so try taking it out in the backcountry to really get a taste of what it can do.

 Ease of Use

-At $300, they're the most expensive snowshoes tested.
-The 5" add-on flotation tails will set you back another $60.
-Needless to say, these snowshoes are an investment.
+These are the most expensive snowshoes in our review.
+If you choose to purchase the 5" add-on flotation tails, that will set you back even more.
+Needless to say, this model is an investment.
 However, if accessing the backcountry regularly and safely is a priority for you, then this is a small price to pay for years of versatile, lightweight, and technical features.
-You could spend less on a more introductory shoe, but if you later outgrow its capabilities you'll be stuck looking for a new pair and will have spent just as much if not more.
+You could spend less on a more introductory shoe, but if you later outgrow its capabilities, you'll be stuck looking for a new pair and will have spent just as much if not more overall.
 The Lightning Ascent is one purchase that will float you through all of it, from packed trails to advanced mountaineering, for years to come.